RVgo4it/mmsgate/README.md

 ```
 docker run --name mmsgate -d --network host -v datavol:/home/mmsgate/data -v confvol:/etc/flexisip -v mmsmediavol:/home/mmsgate/mmsmedia mmsgate
 ```
-The host's backup system should be configured to backup the volume data as part of it's normal activity.
+The host's backup system should be configured to backup the volume data as part of its normal activity.
 Make sure it includes this path: /var/lib/docker/volumes.
 To see a list of volumes, use this command:
 ```
 docker volume ls
 ```